1 How Does Mendix Support Staging & Deployment?

 3 How Can I Trace Released Changes Back to Requirements?

-When you commit the changes you have made to your app model in the Mendix Modeler to the Team Server, you can mark the relevant user story from your active Sprint.
+When you commit the changes you have made to your app model in Mendix Studio and Mendix Studio Pro to the Team Server, you can mark the relevant user story from your active Sprint.
 This cross-referencing metadata is stored in the Mendix Team Server, so you can trace the changes back to the requirements later in the development process.
 For more details, see Version Control.

 4 How Many Environments Can I Provision for My Apps?